 SEA WATER AIR CONDITIONING (SWAC) uses cold deep seawater to cool buildings.
 In general, the seawater is passed through a heat exchanger and the resulting cooled air is delivered to the buildings.
 The very first real world SWAC system was developed at HOST Park.
 But the technology is now used throughout the world including Sweden, Netherlands, Canada, and New York.
 All of NELHA’s administrative buildings are cooled by sea water.
 Many of NELHA’s clients also take advantage of the significant savings provided by a SWAC system and have installed their own.

 GATEWAY.
 The award winning LEED platinum Gateway building is located at the entrance of Facility.
 The building, which features photovoltaics, SWAC, and innovative structural designs, provides space to convene and educate.
-It is used by the Friends of NELHA to educate the general public on green sustainable building practices, renewable energy and NELHA’s activities.

 RESEARCH CAMPUS ENERGY GRID, STORAGE AND MICROGRID.
 NELHA is working to develop the research campus micro grid.
 The electric grid components include a 1 MW Genset backup system, a variety of renewables (solar and OTEC), 24/7 pumps stations, multiple business loads and a SCADA system.
 Several Ocean Compressed Air Energy Storage (OCAES) projects have been proposed and would complement the micro grid functionality.
 Other storage projects are located elsewhere in the park such as the 250 kW SAFT containerized battery storage.
 NELHA recently entered into a strategic partnership with the County of Hawai‘i and Hawai‘i Electric Light Company (PDF) to share resources and attract companies interested in testing and evaluating pre-commercial energy storage units at HOST Park.